slightlytyler/slack-test/README.md

 UI.render(<div>I can't believe it's not React!</div>, document.querySelector('#root'));
 ```

-After that I was ready to build the app, which I did in the exact style I would've in a proper React dev environment.
+After that I was ready to build the app (finally), which I did in the exact style I would've in a proper React dev environment.

 ### Where is it hosted?
 Here's the [live site](http://slack-test.surge.sh/).
 It's hosted with [surge.sh](surge.sh) which makes deployments a snap.
 It runs in Chrome, Firefox, & Safari for sure but I didn't have an easy way to test it in Edge so not sure there.